Europe’s Entry/Exit System (EES): What Travelers Need to Know

 EES does not apply to EU and EEA citizens, holders of long-stay visas (Type D), residence permit holders, or diplomats with accredited status.

-What Happens at the Border
+What Happens at the Border Under EES?

-First Visit (Registration)
+First Visit — Registration

 This initial registration creates your EES file.
 All future entries and exits reference this file, so the process is faster from the second visit onward.
+Plan for extra time — budget an extra 30–60 minutes for border processing on your first trip during the rollout period.

 Subsequent Visits